sourcegraph/about/handbook/people-ops/travel.md

 > -   A teammate cannot use their team budget for individual travel.
 > -   A teammate cannot skip the winter holiday party to get a longer stay at the spring/summer company-wide event.

+Most importantly, when planning any type of meetup, be aware of the optics surrounding your meetup and create opportunities for your teammates to join if they are interested.
+Planning events through our lens of inclusion can aid in creating an equitable meetup for all teammates.

 **There are five types of company-sponsored, company-paid travel:**

  1. Company-wide travel